 The great thing about camp fires is that they tend to bring together people from all walks of life, who may under other circumstances never met each other nor spent any time getting to know each other.
 Strangers seeking the comfort and warmth of a fire readily swap tales of adventure, fiercely (but amicably) debate, laugh and always leave with a feeling of camaraderie and a healthy aroma of glorious wood smoke!

 It was around a fire in January 2011 that Gerhard “Guts” Swanepoel and Toby Jermyn met for the first time but they did not just leave the fire “infused with Mopane”….they left with the spark of an idea that was to become Pangolin Photo Safaris.

-Guts and Toby and very different people with very different background but with a common bond of a strong love for the African Bush and an overwhelming desire to share it with others.
+Guts and Toby are very different people with very different backgrounds but with a common bond of a strong love for the African Bush and an overwhelming desire to share it with others.

 The conversation turned to tourism and the idea that there was a need in the safari industry for a place where people could come on safari and enjoy their wildlife photography throughout the year.
 At that time all other photo safari operators offered set departures to different locations hosted by a wildlife photographer (whose presence was being paid for by the members of the group as part of their package).

 These photo safaris we aimed at hardcore enthusiasts who had all their own gear and who were hoping to enhance their skills by spending time photographing alongside someone with greater experience and hopefully the ability to impart that knowledge throughout the safari.

 This meant that guests had to chose travel times based on someone else’s schedule and it excluded people wanting to start in wildlife photography but hadn’t necessarily taken the financial plunge and bought themselves a camera.